codeforamerica/vita-min/docs/pull_request_template.md

     - Risk Assessment
         - Risks or side effects associated with the changes and how they were mitigated.
         - Highlight areas that may need extra attention during code review or testing.
         - Paste SQL queries or output where relevant
-## Screenshots (for visual change)
+## Screenshots (for visual changes)
     - Before | After